 Close reading simply means you read slowly and carefully, making sure you understand every word and take the time to talk about all the implications along the way.
-Download this Readers' Edition of ten pages of Othello, Act 4, scene 1, and go through it carefully with a friend or two.
+Download the sample Readers' Edition of ten pages of Othello, Act 4, scene 1, and go through it carefully with a friend or two.
 It will help you become aware of talking points such as these, below.
 When you have read through and discussed the scene with the prompts that are on the pages, read the scene again straight through—you will be amazed at how much richer and more comprehensible it all appears.

 After spying on Cassio supposedly talking about being with Desdemona, a scene that Iago has set up, Othello has an epileptic fit and falls in a trance on the ground; Iago stands over him, a reversal of the power structure.
 Take a moment to talk about this visual image and what it implies.